AdviceCities

 Stonehenge on a day trip from Bristol

-Stonehenge is around 90 minutes from Bristol, perfect for a day trip and is one of the best days out in Wiltshire.
+Stonehenge is around 90 minutes from Bristol, which is perfect for a day trip when it involves a landmark that you absolutely must see in your lifetime.
+This is also one of the best days out in Wiltshire.

 Glastonbury on a day trip from Bristol